 Even though podcasts are audio only, I wonder if you think you can tell if a person is smiling or not just from their voice.
 It seems that you generally can.

-There’s a full smile, such as when you have just discovered there are anchovies on your pizza, but you do not really want to make a fuss about it.
+- There’s a full smile when, for example, you have just discovered there are anchovies on your pizza, but you do not want to make a fuss about it.